juulsmustdie/SWE3313_TEAM9/Project Plan/README.md

 Our team will be working on an application for a special cafe menu where customers can order our new one-of-a-kind speciality drinks and pastries.
 We will be using Python (Flask) and JSON to create and implement our application.

-Below are links for you to learn more about us, our project details, and to keep up with our progress.
+Below are links for you to learn more about us, our project details, and our project plan presentation.
 We look forward to working on this project together and delivering a final product you will enjoy!

 ## **Meet Our Team**